CODA (2021 film): Plot

-While fishing one day, when Ruby is off swimming with Miles, Frank and Leo sail with a federal fishing observer on board, who does not know in advance that Frank and Leo are deaf.
-The boat is intercepted by the Coast Guard, after failing to respond to ship horns and radio calls.
+While fishing one day, when Ruby is off swimming with Miles, Frank and Leo sail with a federal fishing observer on board, who does not know in advance that they are deaf.
+The boat is intercepted by the Coast Guard after failing to respond to ship horns and radio calls.
 Frank and Leo are fined and have their fishing licenses suspended for negligence.
-When they tell Ruby that she should have been on the boat with them, she tells them she can't always interpret for them and that this was not her fault at all.
-Frank and Leo appeal and manage to get their license back, on the condition that they have a hearing person on board at all times.
+When they tell Ruby that she should have been on the boat with them, Ruby tells them she cannot always interpret for them and she was not at fault.
+Frank and Leo appeal and get their license back on the condition that they have a hearing person on board at all times.
 Ruby announces to the family that she is forgoing college and will join the business full-time.
-Her parents are supportive, but Leo reacts angrily, insisting that they can manage without Ruby as she truly has talent.
-He and Ruby later have an argument where he tells her that she will regret not going to college forever if she doesn't go.
+Frank and Jackie are supportive, but Leo reacts angrily, insisting that they can manage without Ruby as she truly has talent.
+He and Ruby later have an argument where he tells her that she will forever regret not going to college.

-Ruby's family attends her choir recital, and while they cannot hear her sing, they notice the positive reception from the surrounding audience.
+Ruby's family attends her choir recital and notices the positive reception from the surrounding audience.
 That night, Frank asks Ruby to sing for him while he feels her vocal cords, growing emotional.
-The entire family then drives to Boston with Ruby for her Berklee audition.
+The family then drives to Boston with Ruby for her Berklee audition.
 Before her audition, she sees Miles, who reveals that he failed at his audition and wishes her luck.
-Ruby's family sneaks up to the balcony while Mr. V comes to accompany her on piano, in spite of the general prohibition on outside attendees for auditions.
-Ruby is nervous and unprepared at first, but after Mr. V deliberately makes a mistake on his accompaniment, she's allowed to start again and gains confidence when she sees her family.
+Ruby's family sneaks up to the balcony while Mr. V comes to accompany her on piano.
+Ruby is nervous and unprepared at first, but after Mr. V deliberately makes a mistake on his accompaniment, she is allowed to start again and gains confidence when she sees her family.
 Ruby signs along while singing "Both Sides, Now" by Joni Mitchell, so they can understand what she is singing.
-The adjudicators notice the family and surmise the particular family situation.

-Sometime later, Ruby is accepted to Berklee.
-Her family and Mr. V are delighted with the news.
-She invites Miles to visit her in Boston.
+Ruby is accepted to Berklee and invites Miles to visit her in Boston.
 Meanwhile, the hearing workers in the family's fishing business have been learning sign language, enabling them to communicate with and interpret for the family.
-Ruby's friend Gertie drives her to Boston for college as her family sees them off; Ruby signs, "I love you so much" (literal translation: "I really love you") to them as they drive away.
+Ruby's friend Gertie drives her to Boston for college as her family sees them off; Frank verbally tells her, "Go," and Ruby signs, "I love you so much" (literal translation: "I really love you") to them as they drive away.